 I’m trying to cut down on flights and take the train where I can, but there are so many places I’d love to visit where I’ve got no choice but to fly.
 So is there anything we can do?

 Carbon offsetting your flights

 One of the ways it’s been suggested air travellers can reduce the impact they have on the environment is through carbon offsetting their flights.
-Carbon offsets are voluntary schemes where people can pay to ‘offset’ or make up for the emissions that their flights produce.
+Carbon offsets are voluntary schemes where people pay to ‘offset’ or make up for the emissions their flights produce.

 It sounds good in practice, but not a lot of people use them.
 Many passengers don’t know they exist, but even more are confused (or dubious) about which schemes to use.